Alert: DMAVA offices are closed Wednesday, 3/7/18, due to inclement weather conditions.

 With the dedication of the New Jersey Soldiers' Home in Newark in 1866, a proud tradition began - a tradition of concern for and commitment to the veterans of New Jersey.
 Since that time, New Jersey has remained in the forefront in providing the finest in residential and skilled nursing care for our veterans and in responding and adapting to their changing health care needs.

-The Division of Veterans Healthcare Services operates three modern long-term care nursing homes located in Paramus, Menlo Park, and Vineland.
+The Division of Veterans Healthcare Services, managed by Director Sean VanLew Sr., operates three modern long-term care nursing homes located in Paramus, Menlo Park, and Vineland.
 These homes are inspected and licensed annually by the New Jersey Department Health and the U.S. Department of Veterans Affairs.

 Comprehensive services and a deep concern for the residents go hand-in-hand at New Jersey's three state-operated veterans nursing homes.
 Around-the-clock medical and nursing care is provided by a full-time staff of physicians, nurse practitioners, registered nurses, licensed practical nurses and certified nursing assistants.

 Rehabilitative services, such as occupational and physical therapies, speech therapy, and recreational activities are provided under the supervision of contracted licensed therapists.

 Resident accommodations are assigned based on level of care required and availability.
 In spacious dining rooms, residents are provided with wholesome meals prepared under the supervision of licensed dietitians.
 Tray service is available when necessary and special care is given to individually prescribed diets.

 For the convenience and comfort of the residents, the homes feature fully equipped beauty and barber shops, lounges for socializing and watching television, outdoor patios and recreation areas, picnic grounds, and chapels for religious services for all faiths.